ericatsydney/ericatsydney.github.io/_posts/2020-04-15-spring-boot.markdown

 - @Service, @Repository are also the special form of @Component is service and persistent layer.

-When it comes to Dependency Injection stage, we can add them into the constructor or use the field dependency injection.
+When it comes to Dependency Injection stage, we can add them into the constructor (e.g. @RequiredArgsConstructor) or use the field dependency injection.

-And check [here](https://stackoverflow.com/questions/19414734/understanding-spring-autowired-usage) to see why the constructor way is better.
+And check [here](https://stackoverflow.com/questions/58064406/how-to-prevent-using-autowired/58067977#58067977) to see why the constructor way is better.

 For the field injection. there are 3 different choices, all of them support field and setter injection.
 And the details  are: